bloidonia/micronaut-publisher-error/README.md

 application-plugin = "4.0.0-M4"
 ```

-And edit the import in the Specification to import `jakarta.validation.constraints.NotBlank` instead of `javax.validation.constraints.NotBlank`.
+And edit the imports in the [the specification](src/test/groovy/micronaut/publisher/error/MicronautPublisherErrorSpec.groovy#L16-L17) to import `jakarta.validation.constraints.NotBlank` instead of `javax.validation.constraints.NotBlank`.

 Then run the test again.